LAMP logo

-How will LAMP work?
-The diagram above shows how LAMP's field of view (abbreviated as FOV) will track along the surface of the Moon.
-From its perch on the orbiting Lunar Reconaissance Orbiter, LAMP will point straight down at the Moon's surface (at "the nadir," as scientists put it ), scanning a little bit at a time.
-As LRO progresses in its orbit, LAMP's map, assembled from these scans, will become more and more complete.
+The diagram above shows how LAMP's field of view (abbreviated as FOV) tracks along the surface of the Moon.
+From its perch on the orbiting Lunar Reconaissance Orbiter, LAMP points straight down at the Moon's surface (at "the nadir," as scientists put it ), scanning a little bit at a time.
+As LRO progresses in its orbit, LAMP's map, assembled from these scans, becomes more and more complete.

 The permanently shadowed regions of the Moon don't ever see sunlight or earthshine, whose reflection off the Moon is what has allowed past "cameras" aimed at the lunar surface to take pictures and make maps.
 But these familiar kinds of visible light aren't the only ones out there.
 The Moon, like all bodies in space, is constantly bathed with ultraviolet light from stars.
 Another source of UV light comes from clouds of hydrogen atoms drifting through our solar system, which can scatter certain wavelengths of sunlight back toward the Earth and Moon.
 These special wavelengths of UV light are invisible to our eyes and most of our cameras.